hotaru555/seminar-slides/slide.md

 ## Hardware-Assisted Schemes

-- Lee et al. [2009, 2011] propose to reuse existing load-based checkpoint schemes to record only program inputs.
-The shared-memory dependencies can be reconstructed by offline symbolic analysis.
+- Lee et al. [2009, 2011] propose to reuse existing load-based checkpoint schemes to record **only program inputs**.
+The shared-memory dependencies can be reconstructed by **offline symbolic analysis**.

-- By satisfying these constraints, the Satisfiability Modulo Theory(SMT)-based offline solver can find multiple valid totaling orders.
+- By satisfying these constraints, the Satisfiability Modulo Theory(SMT)-based offline solver can find **multiple valid totaling orders**.

 - disadvantage: analysing time increases very quickly as the number of processer increase.